 What to do if a Victim of Scopolamine (Devil’s Breath)

 If you are a victim, you should get medical help and see a doctor.
 And if the symptoms are severe, go to a hospital.
 Also, here is a list of the 23 best hospitals in Colombia.
 Nine of these best hospitals are in Medellín and nine are in Bogotá.

 In addition, if you are a U.S. citizen, you should contact the U.S. embassy in Bogotá to report the incident.
 The embassy is staffed 24×7 and can contact the local Colombian authorities on your behalf to encourage the authorities to fully investigate.

-In addition, to get a report needed for insurance claims and obtaining new documents, the best place to do this is at a Unidades de Reacción Inmediata office.
-In Medellín this office is located at Calle 72 # 64 E-139, which is open 24 hours.
+Furthermore, to get a report needed for insurance claims and obtaining new documents, the best place to do this is at a Unidades de Reacción Inmediata office.
+In Medellín, this office is located at Calle 72 # 64 E-139, which is open 24 hours.